kitao/divsugar/docs/Task.md

 This method is chainable.

 ### `(DivSugar.Task) update(deltaTime)`
-Sets this task and the child tasks forward `deltaTime` millseconds.
+Advances this task and the child tasks `deltaTime` millseconds.
 Specifically, sets the `deltaTime` property and calls the `onUpdate` method of this task and the child tasks.
 This method is chainable.